froschi/vagrant-studies-storage/README.md

 This Vagrant setup is part of a series of VMs designed to simulate an 'enterprise'-style infrastructure.

 Here, we create a pair of VMs, turning them into a redundant storage server.
 You'll get a pair of redundant storage machines, based on Ubuntu 12.04LTS.
-HA and failover is managed via DRBD and heartbeat.
-The machines serve chunks of storage towards the hostonly network over iSCSI and NFS.

 Each of the machines comes with a stack of virtual SAS hard drives, in a RAID10 setup.
+The RAID is integrated into a DRBD mirrored block device.

+## Where did NFS, iSCSI, ... go?

+Initially, I wanted to implement the entire thing on top of this VM, including pacemaker for failover, as well as NFS and iSCSI.
+My plans are still to integrate these things in the future; however, for now I will use this setup here as a building block, whilst I implement corosync, pacemaker etc in separate setups.

+The main reason for this approach is that in the end, I want to have reusable and re-pluggable chef cookbooks.

 # Overview